Intermodalics/pickit-docs/docs/documentation/detection/teach/teach-from-cad.rst

 .. image:: /assets/images/documentation/detection/teach/teach-from-cad.png

-Another important benefit is absolute accuracy when defining :ref:`pick points <pick-points-teach>`.
+Another important benefit is absolute accuracy when defining :ref:`pick points <pick-points-detail>`.
 If the origin of the CAD file with respect to the part geometry is known, pick points can be positioned by specifying exact offsets with respect to the origin.

 .. note:: Pickit supports **stl**, **obj** and **ply** formats.
 Most CAD design editors can export CAD into such formats.